 - Working for a Venture-Backed Company

 Venture capital is oftentimes a glorified funding option in Silicon Valley and the startup world.
 In short, it is a funding option that allows VC funds to buy equity in a startup.
-In turn, a startup is giving up a percentage of their ownership with the hopes of growing their valuation and creating a successful exit for everyone on the cap table.
+In turn, a startup is giving up a percentage of its ownership with the hopes of growing its valuation and creating a successful exit for everyone on the cap table.

-To better understand the topic, find out more about kinds of venture capital funding, when it’s used, potential benefits and pitfalls, the origins, and what it’s like to work for a venture-backed business.
+To better understand the topic, find out more about the types of venture capital funding, when it’s used, potential benefits and pitfalls, the origins, and what it’s like to work for a venture-backed business.

 How Venture Capital Firms Work

 To best understand how a VC fund works you need to understand where they get their capital from and how they make money themselves.
 As we wrote in our Ultimate Guide to Fundraising, “In simplest terms, VCs go through a consistent life cycle that goes something like this: raise capital from LPs, generate returns through risky venture investments, generate returns in 10-12 years, and do it again.”

 At the start of a VCs lifecycle, they raise capital from limited partners (LPs).
 LPs are generally institutional investors (pension funds, endowment funds, family offices, etc.) that use venture capital funds to diversify their investments.
 From here, a VC deploys the capital they’ve raised from LPs into startups and other investments with the goal of generating returns for their LPs.

 Venture capital funds have traditionally been a very risky investment (with a huge upside) so LPs will generally only put a small percentage of their capital into venture funds.
 As Scott Kupor, Managing Partner at Andreessen Horowitz, mentioned in his book, Secrets of Sand Hill Road, “If you invested in the median returning VC firm, you would have tied up your money for a long time and have generated worse results than the same investment in Nasdaq or S&P 500.”